The House of Representatives is closed. Learn more

 Section 44 of the Constitution prevents dual citizens being elected to Parliament.

-Four of those five were Senators but one, Barnaby Joyce, is a Member of Parliament which means a by-election will be held in the seat of New England on 2 December.
-Since October another MP, John Alexander, declared himself ineligible, with the by-election for his seat of Bennelong to be held on 16 December.
+Four of those five were Senators but one, Barnaby Joyce, was a Member of Parliament which meant a by-election was held in the seat of New England on 2 December.
+Since October another MP, John Alexander, declared himself ineligible, with the by-election for his seat of Bennelong held on 16 December.

 By-elections are fairly common in Australia, and only one Parliament (the 43rd) since 1951 has seen none at all.
 A by-election follows all the rules of a general election, except that it is held in just one seat.
 For this reason by-elections tend to receive large amounts of media coverage.
 Voters in by-elections tend to use them to send a message to one or the other side of politics, which can result in large, devastating swings.